 If you’re looking for a more DIY approach, Kamigami Robots is the perfect kit.
 This origami-inspired robotics kit lets kids of all age groups build and program their very own robot.
 The kit comes with a few flat pieces of plastic and a circuit board.
 The pieces are folded to form the robot’s body and the circuit board provides the brains and power.
 Included with the kit is a free app for iOS devices (Android in beta), and this allows for remote control and basic programming.

 We recently tested Kamigami Robots, so feel free to read our full review.
 Kamigami Robots are available on their website in red, green, and blue for $99 each.

 Fisher Price has developed its own STEM toy.
 The aptly named “Code-a-Pillar” is a segmented caterpillar that can be programmed to slither around.
 Each segment of the caterpillar features a command, and each segment can be switched around to create programs.
 Once set, the Code-a-Pillar will run the program and move around.
-Code-a-Pillar isn’t available yet, but you can pre-order the robot for $50.
-Code-a-Pillar is set to crawl into stores later this year.
+Code-a-Pillar is now available on Amazon for $33.

 LEGO Mindstorms is a fantastic robotics kit for older kids.
 It combines the expandable LEGO bricks with a powerful robotic “brain” and allows for endless projects.
 LEGO Mindstorms EV3, the latest version of the kit, can be programmed by tablet or computer.
 The kit connects via Bluetooth and uses a comprehensive programming environment based on LabVIEW.
 Anything from robot cars to humanoids to dinosaurs can be built with LEGO Mindstorms EV3.
 LEGO has the Mindstorms EV3 kit up for grabs for a hefty $350 on Amazon.